-This electronic grant application must be submitted; we will no longer consider applications submitted by mail.
+This electronic grant application must be submitted; we will not consider applications submitted by mail.

-The Foundation will send an electronic acknowledgement when the grant application is received; and will request a copy of your organization's IRS tax exemption letter, current Board of Trustees list, and organization and project budget be mailed to the Foundation within seven (7) of the acknowledgement email.
-Without this information, your grant application will not be reviewed.
+The Foundation will send an electronic acknowledgement when the grant application is received; and will request a copy of your supporting documents, which includes: organization's IRS tax exemption letter, current Board of Directors and/or Trustees, and program/project budget.
+Documents should be mailed or emailed to the Foundation within ten (10) of the acknowledgement email.
+Without this information, your grant application will not be reviewed. ( Please note, the electronic acknowledgement email may appear in your organization's spam mail.)

 Grant applications are generally considered by the Board within sixty days of receipt.
 You will be contacted should we require additional information in order to review your request.
 At times, a site visit may be scheduled as needed.
 Grant recipients must have the ability and willingness to measure and report results when requested.

 Karen Thompson, Executive Director